juliangav/www.julian.is/site/content/pages/cl/cl-alg.md

 At the beginning of the pandemic, I proposed and created a COVID-19 Response System that helped connect manufacturers of PPE with front-line organizations.
 U.S. Congress then recommended this system to the Manufacturing Caucus as one of the top resources for PPE — second to FEMA.

-In December of 2021, Thomasnet.com was acquired by Xometry, and I was transitioned to Senior Director of Product Design under the Xometry Product Design team.
+In December 2021, Thomasnet.com was acquired by Xometry who wanted a single product design for both platforms.
+As a result, I transitioned to an individual contributor role as Senior Director of Product Design.
 However, my passion is scaling, leading, and mentoring design teams.
 I finished my responsibilities in June and voluntarily parted ways in excellent standing to focus on myself and my next career move.
-Since then, I've dedicated my time to telling my story through case studies on my site and honing my presentation skills.

-I'm confident that my passion and proven success as a product design leader will enable me to transform and scale design at Algolia as the Director of Product Design & Research.
+Over the past month, I have carefully considered my options and resolved to only work as a design leader for a similarly high-profile platform.
+Algolia is one of the few that fit the bill, and I would relish the new challenge.
+Although the past month has helped me recharge my batteries, I am eager to get back into Figma & Slack and use my design leadership skills once again.

 Thank you for your time.
 I look forward to talking to you more!